-Managing User Accounts with User Account Control on Windows Vista
+Managing User Accounts with User Account Control on Windows Server 2008 and Windows Server 2008 R2

-To ensure that only trusted applications run on your computer, Windows Vista provides User Account Control.
+To ensure that only trusted applications run on your computer, Windows Server 2008 and Windows Server 2008 R2 provide User Account Control.
 If you have enabled this security feature, then, depending on how you have configured it, Oracle Universal Installer prompts you for either your consent or your credentials when installing Oracle Database.
 Provide either the consent or your Windows Administrator credentials as appropriate.

-You must have Administrator privileges to run some Oracle tools, such as Database Configuration Assistant, Net Configuration Assistant, and opmnctl, or to run any tool or application that writes to any directory within the Oracle home.
+You must have Administrator privileges to run some Oracle tools, such as Database Configuration Assistant, Net Configuration Assistant, and OPatch, or to run any tool or application that writes to any directory within the Oracle home.
 If User Account Control is enabled, and you are logged in as the local Administrator, then you can successfully run each of these commands in the usual way.
-However, if you are logged in as "a member of the Administrator group," then you must explicitly invoke these tasks with Windows Administrator privileges.

-See Also: "Starting Database Tools on Windows Vista" in Oracle Database Platform Guide for Microsoft Windows (32-Bit) for more information
+However, if you are logged in as "a member of the Administrator group," then you must explicitly start these tasks with Windows Administrator privileges.
+Refer to "Starting Database Tools" in Oracle Database Platform Guide for Microsoft Windows Itanium (64-Bit) for more information.

-To run a Windows shortcut with Windows Administrator privileges:
+To Run a Windows Shortcut with Windows Administrator Privileges:

 - 1. Click the Start menu button. - 2.
-Navigate to Programs, then to Oracle HOME\NAME. - 3.
+Navigate to Programs, then to Oracle HOME_NAME. - 3.
 Right-click the name of the command or application you want to run, then select Run as administrator.

-To start a command prompt window with Windows Administrator privileges:
+To Start a Command Prompt Window with Windows Administrator Privileges:

-1. On your Windows Vista Desktop, create a shortcut for the command prompt window.
-An icon for that shortcut appears on the Desktop.

-2. Right click the icon for the newly created shortcut, and specify "Run as administrator."
+- 1. On your desktop, create a shortcut for the command prompt window.
+An icon for that shortcut appears on the desktop. - Right-click the icon for the newly created shortcut, and specify "Run as administrator."